Matthew-Mosior/fasta-region-inspector/README.md

       - [smallGrabFastaSequence](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L514)
   - Previously, the [old version](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD) consumed memory in such a way that (using a concatenated amalgamation of all GRCh38 homo_sapiens genome assembly chromosome-level fastas) during a typical run that you would be required to have access to and run the software with at least 40+ GB of memory.
   - This same run now only requires about as much memory as the size of the FASTA file plus 1/2.
+  - The mimized memory requirement is based on the usage of [compact regions](http://ezyang.com/papers/ezyang15-cnf.pdf).
+    - [compact regions](http://ezyang.com/papers/ezyang15-cnf.pdf)" serve two purposes (per [Data.Compact](https://hackage.haskell.org/package/compact-0.2.0.0/docs/Data-Compact.html)):
+      - Data stored in a Compact has no garbage collection overhead.
+The garbage collector considers the whole Compact to be alive if there is a reference to any object within it.
+      - A Compact can be serialized, stored, and deserialized again.
+The serialized data can only be deserialized by the exact binary that created it, but it can be stored indefinitely before deserialization.
 - A new, YAML input file format.
   - The new [YAML](https://yaml.org/) input file format replaces the [custom command-line argument string](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD/blob/master/src/fri.hs#L840) required to run the [old version](https://github.com/Matthew-Mosior/Fasta-Region-Inspector-OLD) with a new simple key-value format:
     - ```